-National Non Domestic Rates (Business rates) are collected by EHDC on behalf of the Government.
-It is subsequently redistributed to local authorities on the basis of population.
+National Non Domestic Rates (Business rates), prior to 2013/14, were collected by EHDC on behalf of the Government and subsequently redistributed to local authorities on the basis of population.
+This arrangement was replaced by a business rates retention scheme from April 2013, which allows the billing authority to retain a share of business rates, with the remainder being paid to major preceptors and Central Government.
+Any surplus or deficit on rates collected are shared between the billing authority, the major preceptors and central government.
 The rates are calculated by multiplying assessed rateable value by a fixed multiplier set by Central Government.

-The Rateable Value of Non Domestic Properties as at 31/03/13 was: £74,401,582

-The standard multiplier for the year was:

-45.8

-The Small Business Rate Relief Multiplier for the year was:
+The Rateable Value of Non Domestic Properties as at 31/03/14 was: £73,992,835 The standard multiplier for the year was: 47.1 The Small Business Rate Relief Multiplier for the year was: 46.2

-45.0